Homestead Acts: Homestead Act of 1862

 The homestead application must be "made for his or her exclusive use and benefit, and that said entry [onto public land] is made for the purpose of actual settlement and cultivation, and not either directly or indirectly for the use or benefit of any other person or persons whomsoever".
 The acquired land would not be liable for any debts incurred prior to the issuance of the patent for it.

 The time requirement for residence or cultivation was set at 5 years; if it was proven "after due notice" that they moved residence or abandoned the land for more than six months at a time, then the land reverted to the government.
 A homesteader could also pay the $1.25 (or the current rate) per acre price after proof of the less-stringent requirements set in the Preemption Act.

 After filing an affidavit with the government's agent, and paying him a $10 fee, the homesteader could begin occupying their claim.
 The government agent received the same fee for homestead land as he would have received if that land was sold for cash, 1/2 from the homesteader's filing fee and the other half from the patent (certificate) fee.
 The homesteader did not get a certificate or patent until they or their heirs filed, after 5 years (but before 7 years), further affidavits from two neighbors or "credible witnesses" and an additional $8 fee.
 Those affidavits affirmed the 5 years of residence or cultivation and that "no part of said land has been alienated [transferred or mortgaged], and that he [the homesteader] has borne true allegiance to the Government of the United States".

 If both parents died and all the children were under 21, an executor under state law could sell (for the benefit of the children, and not the estate) an absolute title to the land within two years of the parent's death.
 The purchaser would pay office fees for a patent to the land.

 Southern Homestead Act of 1866

 The act was enacted to allow poor tenant farmers and sharecroppers in the South to become landowners in the Southern United States during Reconstruction.
 In the South, poor farmers and sharecroppers made up the majority of the population so the act sold land at a lower price to decrease poverty among the working class.

 It was not very successful, as even the low prices and fees were often too much for the applicants to afford.
-The land made available was also mostly undeveloped forestry, and only white people had the means to make them productive.
+The land made available was also mostly undeveloped forest, and only white people had the means to make them productive.